mopidy/mopidy/README.rst

 mopidy
 ======

-mopidy is a MPD server with a Spotify backend.
+mopidy is an MPD server with a Spotify backend.

 Goal